worldveil/dejavu/README.md

 Let's say we want to fingerprint all of July 2013's VA US Top 40 hits.

-Start by creating a Dejavu object.
+Start by creating a Dejavu object with your configurations settings (Dejavu takes an ordinary Python dictionary for the settings).

 ```python
 >>> from dejavu import Dejavu
 >>> config = {